keneniwt/DWCNET-Robust-Point-Cloud-Completion-against-Corruptions/README.md

 ## Citation
 If your find our work useful, please consider citing:

-## Acknowledgement
-Some codes are borrowed from PoinTr and GrNet.

 ```bibtex
 @misc{tesema2025denoisingwhilecompletingnetworkdwcnetrobust,
   title={Denoising-While-Completing Network (DWCNet): Robust Point Cloud Completion Under Corruption},